ey-advisory-technology-testing/test-manaj/README.md

 ```

-## Executing in TestmanaJ
-* The only thing left to do is call the method then validate results in your third-party test managment tool.

 ## Contributing to TestmanaJ

-To contribute to TestManaJ, follow these steps:
+To contribute to TestmanaJ, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.